ASSOCIATE OF SCIENCE

 - Adheres to standards of professional practice as a patient advocate, is accountable for her/his actions and behaviors, and practices nursing within legal, ethical, and regulatory frameworks

 According to the the U.S. Department of Labor and Industry, jobs in healthcare are steadily on the rise due to the aging world’s population.
-We are already seeing shortages of nurses, but by the year 2020, the nation will have a shortage of more than 800,000 nurses.
+We are already seeing shortages of nurses, but by the year 2020, the nation will have a shortage of more than 800,000 nurses, with a projected 14.8% increased need for registered nurses by 2026.

 Nursing can be rewarding in more ways than one.
 The average starting salary for a registered nurse is $62,450, and licensed practical nurses average $39,030.
 Plus, many hospitals also offer generous signing bonuses.